prernashukla/BikeSharingCaseStudy/README.md

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

+## Conclusions
+- Rentals in the year 2019 is more than 2018
+- There is incremental growth from Jan till Sept but afterwards it is decreasing.
+Highest cnt is in Sept and Jan have least cnt
+- It is clear that highest demand is in fall and sping season have least value of cnt.
+Summer and winter have moderate cnt value
+- During holiday there is less cnt value that means less demand of rental bikes

 ## Contact
 Created by [@prernashukla] - feel free to contact me!